pierrotm777/Sound_Module/Hardware1/README.md

 # Sound_Module NORMAL
 This Sound Module use handset channels for all commandes.
-The first version accept only PWM and CPPM output.
+This version accept only PWM and CPPM output.
-The second version will accept also SBUS, IBUS (Flysky), SUMD (Graupner), SRXL (Multiplex), JETIEX.
 It's possible to command the **Volume**, **Previous sound**, **Next Sound**, **Play/Stop sound** and **Play same sound**.
 For command these fonctions, you need to define 3 or 5 channels.
 See paragraph **Commandes**.